-Canada is a popular tourist destination in the fall in large part due to the changing colours of the leaves, cooler temperatures and fewer crowds.
+Canada is a popular tourist destination in the fall in large part due to the changing colors of the leaves, cooler temperatures, and fewer crowds.

 Though the fall foliage is most spectacular in the more eastern regions of the country, British Columbia and Alberta remain popular at this time of year because many of these provinces' outdoor activities and beautiful scenery, which can be enjoyed in cooler temperatures.

 Many seasonal activities, such as theme parks, campgrounds or outdoor tourist attractions like whale watching excursions or the Niagara Falls Hornblower boat cruise (formerly Maid of the Mist) remain open through October, so there is still plenty of activities to fill an itinerary.

 As in any other season, the weather in Canada varies depending on where in Canada you are.
 Western Canada has a temperate climate, with Vancouver's rain slowing down to make September one of the city's least rainy months.
 Temperatures in eastern Canada dip lower and earlier in the season bringing the first snow flurries usually in November and more substantial snowfalls in December.